jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 ### Undeploy the quickstart and Remove the Security Domain Manually

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

         mvn wildfly:undeploy
-4. Stop the ${product.name} server.
+4. Stop the JBoss EAP server.
-5. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+5. Replace the `EAP7_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).
+For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).

-1. Be sure to configure the security domain by running the JBoss CLI commands as described above under [Configure the ${product.name} Server](#configure-the-server).
+1. Be sure to configure the security domain by running the JBoss CLI commands as described above under [Configure the JBoss EAP Server](#configure-the-server).
 Stop the server at the end of that step.
-2. To deploy the server project, right-click on the `${project.artifactId}` project and choose `Run As` --> `Run on Server`.
+2. To deploy the server project, right-click on the `picketlink-sts` project and choose `Run As` --> `Run on Server`.
 3. You are presented with a server message `PicketLinkSTSRealm` and challenged to enter valid authentication credentials.
 Enter the following information and then click `OK`.

             UserName: JBoss